Decision Tree Classification with Differential Privacy: A Survey: Preliminaries

-The main factors that need to be considered when designing a data mining algorithm are: \begin{itemize} \item How large of a privacy budget $\beta$ the data owner is providing the user with.
+The main factors that need to be considered when designing a differentially private machine learning algorithm are: \begin{itemize} \item How large of a privacy budget $\beta$ the data curator is providing the user with.
 The total budget dictates the overall constraints put on the data mining algorithm.
 We discuss the range of sizes $\beta$ can have in real-world scenarios in \autoref{sec:budget}. \item The number of times the data needs to be queried.
-The more queries that the algorithm needs, the more the total privacy budget needs to be divided up to pay for them all.
-If each query uses $\epsilon_i$ amount of the budget, $\sum_i \epsilon_i \leq \beta$.
-The smaller $\epsilon_i$ is, the more noisy the outputs of the queries will be.
-Limiting the number of required queries is discussed in \autoref{subsec:nonleaf}, \autoref{subsec:termination} and \autoref{subsec:efficiency}. \item The sensitivity $\Delta$ of the queries.
+The more queries that the algorithm needs, the more the total privacy budget $\beta$ needs to be divided up to pay for them all.
+This reduces how large $\epsilon$ can be for each query, and the smaller $\epsilon$ is, the noisier the outputs of the queries will be.
+Limiting the number of required queries is discussed in \autoref{subsec:nonleaf}, \autoref{subsec:termination} and \autoref{subsec:efficiency}. \item The sensitivity $\Delta$ of the queries, which is influenced by the range and distribution (i.e. shape) of the data \cite{Hay2016}.
 Sometimes a query that performs well in a \emph{non-private} setting becomes unusable due to how sensitive it is to individual records, leading to overwhelming noise being added to the output.
 Instead, traditionally sub-optimal queries in non-private settings can be preferable in the private setting if they have low sensitivity.
-We explore this phenomena in \autoref{subsec:nonleaf}. \item The size $n$ of dataset $x$ also plays an important role.
+We explore this phenomena in \autoref{subsec:nonleaf}. \item The size (or scale) $n$ of dataset $x$ also plays an important role.
 The amount of noise that must be added to enforce differential privacy is independent of $n$, so the larger $n$ is, the smaller the relative amount of noise becomes. \end{itemize}